Jigglebizz/CoreAudioTest/ReadMe.md

 This is intended to be a sample of my coding ability.
 It is an incomplete project, and development is ongoing.
-However, because of this intention, I have included verbose comments to not only explain why I've done certain things, but also express my opinions on various idioms in the C++ language as well.
+However, because of this intention, I have included verbose comments to not only explain why I've done certain things, but also express my familiarity with various idioms in the C++ language as well.
 I do my best to highlight when I'm using a particular technique or pattern to demonstrate my experience.
 I may not otherwise employ such verbose comments - I believe that CODE should tell you what it does, if it is written well.
 Comments can become stale,